FAForever/wiki-pages/map-development/campaign-ready-maps.md

 You can use these maps for campaign-related content given that:

-- You do not remove the map author from the author field
 - You make a reference to the map author and their maps page, with the assumption that one is provided in this article

 With that, they guarantee you that: